dvesti/annielyu.com/content/shiny/birds_idnr/index.md

 ---
 date: "2016-09-01"
-external_link:
+external_link: "/publication/iowa-birds/"
 image:
   caption:
   focal_point: Smart
-summary: Predictive occupancy maps for Endangered Wild Species Monitored by the Iowa Department of Natural Resources.
+summary: Designed to interact with the predictive occupancy map for endangered wild species monitored by the Iowa Department of Natural Resources.
 tags:
 - shiny
 - dataviz